secure-compilation/secure-compilation.github.io/index.markdown

 [core team](#core) at [Inria Paris] and [several external collaborators](#external).
 [Cătălin Hriţcu] and the core team at Inria Paris are generously funded for 5 years (between 2017 and 2021) by an [ERC Starting Grant].

-Over the duration of the project we are looking to hire several excellent students and young researchers to work at [Inria Paris] (see [open positions](#positions) below).
+Over the project's duration we are looking to hire several excellent young researchers and students to work at [Inria Paris] (see [open positions](#positions) below).

 [ERC Starting Grant]: https://erc.europa.eu/funding-and-grants/funding-schemes/starting-grants